 To complete the many missions of the Marine Corps, approximately 182,000 officers and enlisted Marines fly planes and helicopters; operate radar equipment; drive armored vehicles; gather intelligence; survey and map territory; maintain and repair radios, computers, jeeps, trucks, tanks, and aircraft; and perform hundreds of other challenging jobs.

 Marines Corps Benefits

-When joining the marines, a Marine takes pride and determination, there are many benefits that come with the job.
+When joining the Marines, a Marine takes pride and determination, and many benefits come with the job.

 Competitive income: Generally, you are paid twice a month, at the beginning and the middle of the month, based on your pay grade and service requirements.
-Those who join the military with education or special skills are able to begin their jobs with a higher pay grade, some even may be eligible to serve in The Marines as an officer.
+Those who join the military with education or special skills can begin their jobs with a higher pay grade, some even may be eligible to serve in The Marines as an officer.

 Promotion: You would be advanced based on job knowledge, your performance, time in pay grade, and service requirements.

-HEALTH BENEFITS: Mentioning health care, while on active duty, you will receive complete medical and dental care with no cost.
+Mentioning health care, while on active duty, you will receive complete medical and dental care at no cost.
 There’s also medical care for your families

 Active duty members select up to $400,000 in term life insurance for a low price.

-You’ll also receive additional tax-free money for the basic allowance for housing (BAH); the basic allowance for subsistence (BAS); and a uniform allowance (for enlisted personnel only) to help maintain your uniform.
+You’ll also receive additional tax-free money for the basic housing allowance (BAH); the basic allowance for subsistence (BAS); and a uniform allowance (for enlisted personnel only) to help maintain your uniform.